Environmentalists and unions to launch Amazon protest on Black Friday

 The organisation is calling on the company to pay workers more, pay more tax, and lower its emissions.

 “We all know that the price of everything is going up, as is the temperature of our planet.
-Instead of paying its workers fairly, its taxes in full and for its damage to our environment, Amazon is squeezing every last drop it can workers, communities and the planet”, said Daniel Kopp from Progressive International.
+Instead of paying its workers fairly, its taxes in full and for its damage to our environment, Amazon is squeezing every last drop it can from workers, communities and the planet”, said Daniel Kopp from Progressive International.

 “As workers around the world struggle with the cost of living scandal, Amazon, despite its enormous profits, is forcing real terms pay cuts on its workers.
 It shirks its taxes and its CO2 emissions are soaring - up 18 per cent in 2021 - even though Amazon only counts the emissions of 1 per cent of its products sold.”